openobserve/openobserve-docs/docs/quickstart.md

     Now point your browser to [http://localhost:5080](http://localhost:5080) and login

+### Docker tags

+- `public.ecr.aws/zinclabs/zincobserve:latest`

+    Used for most users

+- `public.ecr.aws/zinclabs/zincobserve:latest-simd`

+    If your CPU is Intel and supports the `AVX512` feature, or if your ARM CPU supports the `NEON` feature, you can use this tag.
+This will provide you with increased performance.

 ## Load sample data

 We will use JSON API to load sample log data.